daedalus/GSMpinRecovery/README.md

   --reset RESET        Reset the chip after try
 ```

-Conect your card reader and insert a simm card then fire it:
+Conect your card reader and insert a gsm sim card then fire it:
 ```
 python3 GSMpinRecovery.py --startpin 0 --lenght 7
 ```